zurry8474/effulgencetech-devops-fully-automated-infra/README.md

     - **Attach Jenkins server with IAM role having "AdministratorAccess"**
     - Launch Instance
     - After launching this Jenkins server, attach a tag as **Key=Application, value=jenkins**
-    - SSH into the instance and Run the following commands in the ** jenkins-install.sh file
+    - SSH into the instance and Run the following commands in the **jenkins-install.sh** file

 3) ###### Slack
-    - **Join the slack channel https://join.slack.com/t/slack-wcl4742/shared_invite/zt-1kid01o3n-W47OUTHBd2ZZpSzGnow1Wg**
+    - **Join the slack channel https://devopswithmike.slack.com/archives/C0590M8QZ97**
-    - **Join into the channel "#team-devops"**
+    - **Join into the channel "#effulgencetech-devops-channel"**

 ### Jenkins setup
 1) #### Access Jenkins
-    Copy your Jenkins Public IP Address and paste on the browser = ExternalIP:8080
+    Copy your Jenkins Public IP Address and paste on the browser = **ExternalIP:8080**
     - Login to your Jenkins instance using your Shell (GitBash or your Mac Terminal)
     - Copy the Path from the Jenkins UI to get the Administrator Password
         - Run: `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`